CBEP-SoCB-Details/PortlandHarborToxics/Analysis/Metals_handling_NDs.md

 ## Convert to a look-up table

-Now, I convert the SQIRTS data to a look-up table, by converting the Chemical column to row names.
+Now, I convert the SQuiRT data to a look-up table, by converting the Chemical column to row names.
 While this is discouraged in the tidyverse, it is slightly more convenient to implement a look-up this way.
 Note that all this accomplishes is to slightly simplify how I